Supercuspidal unipotent representations: L-packets and formal degrees: Restriction of scalars and adjoint -factors

-Lemma \ref{lem:17.4} shows that adjoint L-functions are always preserved under restriction of scalars (most likely that was known already).
+Lemma \ref{lem:17.4} shows that adjoint L-functions of groups with anisotropic centre are always preserved under restriction of scalars (most likely that was known already).
 Surprisingly, it also shows that adjoint $\epsilon$-factors and adjoint $\gamma$-factors are usually not preserved under Weil restriction, only if $L/K$ is unramified (and up to a sign).

-We will deduce from Proposition \ref{prop:17.3} that the HII conjectures \cite{HII} are stable under Weil restriction: they hold for $\mb G (K)$ if and only if they hold for $\mb H (L)$.
+We will deduce from Theorem \ref{thm:A.2} that the HII conjectures \cite{HII} are stable under Weil restriction: they hold for $\mb G (K)$ if and only if they hold for $\mb H (L)$.
 For that statement to make sense, we need a way to transfer enhancements of L-parameters from $\mb G (K)$ to $\mb H (L)$:

-\begin{lemma} The map \eqref{eq:16.2} extends naturally to a bijection $\Phi_e (\mb G (K)) \to \Phi_e \big( \mb H (L) \big)$, which preserves cuspidality. \end{lemma} \begin{proof} For $\Phi ( \mb H (L))$ the equivalence relation on L-parameters and the component groups come from the conjugation action of $\mb H^\vee$ and for $\Phi (\mb G (K))$ they come from the conjugation action of $\mb G^\vee \cong (\mb H^\vee )^{[L:K]}$.
+\begin{lemma} The map \eqref{eq:16.2} extends naturally to a bijection $\Phi_e (\mb G (K)) \to \Phi_e \big( \mb H (L) \big)$, which preserves cuspidality. \end{lemma} \begin{proof} For $\Phi ( \mb H (L))$ the equivalence relation on L-parameters and the component groups come from the conjugation action of $\mb H^\vee$ and for $\Phi (\mb G (K))$ they come from the conjugation action of \eqref{eq:16.3}.
 But \eqref{eq:16.2} means that a L-parameter for $\mb G (K)$ depends (up to equivalence) only on its coordinates in one factor $\mb H^\vee$ of $\mb G^\vee$, so the conjugation action of the remaining factors of $\mb G^\vee$ can be ignored.
-Consequently \eqref{eq:16.2} induces a bijection between the component groups $\mc A_\lambda$ on both sides, and \eqref{eq:16.2} extends to a bijection
+Further, \eqref{eq:17.31} induces a group isomorphism